Zirl A. Palmer: Career

-In 1961, Palmer constructed the mid-century modern building at 400 East Fifth at Chestnut to house his pharmacy, with two doctors, and a lawyer, opening Palmer's Pharmacy, Luncheonette, and Doctor's Office in 1961.
-The opening was reported in Jet Magazine in December 1961.
+In 1951, Palmer moved to Lexington, Kentucky and opened his first pharmacy, Palmer Pharmacy, in the East End, a traditionally Black neighborhood.
 It was a franchise of Rexall, the company's first Black owned store.
 He was actively engaged in mentoring neighborhood youth, employing them and referring them to other businesses.
+In 1961, Palmer constructed the mid-century modern building in the West End of Lexington to house his 2nd pharmacy, with two doctors, and a lawyer, opening Palmer's Pharmacy, Luncheonette, and Doctor's Office in 1961.
+The opening was reported in Jet Magazine in December 1961.

 Palmer was instrumental in founding a student branch of the American Pharmaceutical Association at Xavier serving as the first president.
 He also was a writer for the student newspaper, the Xavier Herald.

 His civic involvement included the National Association for the Advancement of Colored People, the Chamber of Commerce, and Planned Parenthood.
 At his church, Main Street Baptist, he organized a health care program.
 Palmer was one of the first members of the Kentucky Commission on Human Rights which is charged with enforcement authority.
 An organizer of Community Action, he was the first Black member of the Optimist Club and Big Brothers.